 Tuition and Fees

-In compliance with Texas Education Code, Section 61.0777, the UTHSC-Houston Registrar's office provides current School of Health Professions Tuition and Student Fee schedule at the Office of the Registrar Tuition site.
-Additional information regarding reasonable cost of living expenses for the period of enrollment is available on the UTHSC-H Registar's site and will be periodically updated.
+In compliance with Texas Education Code, Section 61.0777, the UTHSC-Houston Registrar's office provides current School of Health Professions Tuition and Student Fee schedule at the Office of the Registrar Tuition page.
+Additional information regarding reasonable cost of living expenses for the period of enrollment is available on the UTHSC-H Registar's Cost of Attendance page and will be periodically updated.
 Note that SHP students are not under any obligation to purchase a text-books from a university-affiliated bookstore.
 The same textbook may also be available from an independent retailer, including an on-line retailer.

 A student who fails to make full payment of tuition and fees, including any late fees assessed, to the University when the payments are due is subject to one or more of the following actions at the University's option: